Quebec judge refuses injunction against abandoned vaccine mandate for health workers

 - READ MORE: When two Quebec parents clash over vaccination of 13-year-old, judge rules in favour of the shot

-He acknowledged that new daily cases in the province have risen over the past two weeks, but he said the increase is attributable to the lack of vaccination among younger school-aged kids.
+Dube acknowledged that new daily cases in the province have risen over the past two weeks, but he said the increase is attributable to transmission among younger school-aged kids who aren't eligible to get the COVID-19 vaccine.
 Another factor, he added, is a jump in cases in regions of Quebec with a relatively high number of unvaccinated people, including Nunavik, in northern Quebec; pockets in regions like Estrie, east of Montreal; and in Chaudiere-Appalaches, south of Quebec City.

-The province's public health institute says 88.5 per cent of Quebecers aged 12 and older are considered adequately vaccinated and 90.8 per cent have received at least one dose.
+In Estrie, high schools in two communities will maintain masking inside classrooms.
+Dr. Alain Poirier, the regional health director, said the decision was taken after authorities noted a single case had more than 100 contacts.
+The schools are located in East Angus, Que., and Lac-Megantic, Que.

+"Between closing a school and telling students to keep their masks in classrooms, it was quite an easy discussion to have," Poirier said in an interview Monday.
+"Our intention is not to harm children, but on the contrary, to prevent having to close the school and to send them home."

 This report by The Canadian Press was first published on Nov.
 15, 2021.